Student Handbook Quick Navigation

 If you are a short course student, we will supply you with chapters from textbooks as necessary unless we’ve told you otherwise.

-All students at ACVN are required to purchase the BSAVA Textbook of Veterinary Nursing, 5th Edition.
-Please note, a 6th Edition is due out late 2019, however we will continue to use the 5th Edition alongside the 6th Edition in 2020.
+All students at ACVN are required to purchase the BSAVA Textbook of Veterinary Nursing, 6th Edition.

-Certificate II, III & IV students will also need to purchase the Introduction to Veterinary Anatomy & Physiology, 3rd Edition.
+Certificate III & IV students will also need to purchase the Introduction to Veterinary Anatomy & Physiology, 3rd or 4th Edition.

 All other resources will be provided by us.